AgustinChavero/Library-PHP-Laravel/all-documentation/endpoints/review.md

         http://127.0.0.1:8000/api/review/create

+-   To create a review you need to send by headers:

+    -   Authorization

+            Bearer 1|kHLH6JDjycTzkAFTroCgZylOeTI9o4kFIz9Ahj3p0a1a15bf

 -   To create a review you need to send by body:

     -   Review Text, it has to be a string